minakarlo20/Brighte-Eats/README.md

       database: 'db_brighte_eats',
       options: { encrypt: false },
       entities: [__dirname + '/**/*.entity{.ts,.js}'],
-      synchronize: false,
+      synchronize: false, (I made a mistake in setting up the ORM sync and was unable to drop constraints so I just set it to false)

 4. Run database setup scripts:

-    Run database script uploaded in the root folder of the repository
+    Run database script uploaded (script.sql) in the root folder of the repository

 ## Running the App